DZIM

 DZIM (98.3 FM), broadcasting as 98.3 Spirit FM, is a radio station owned and operated by the Diocese of Masbate.
-Its studios are located beside the Masbate Cathedral, Quezon St., Brgy.
-Centro, and Its transmitter are located at the seminary hills road Masbate City.
+Its studio is located beside the Masbate Cathedral, Quezon St., Brgy.
+Centro, Masbate City, and its transmitter is located along Seminary Hills Rd., Masbate City.
 The station can be heard on local cable via Charles Cable Channel 31.